Exact solutions of Cotton Gravity in its Codazzi formulation: FLRW solutions in Cotton Gravity

-FLRW models that are non-trivial CG solutions and not GR solutions follow by demanding first that Einstein equations do not hold: $G^{ab}-8\pi T^{ab}\ne 0$ so that ${\cal C}_{ab}\ne 0$.
-Since we do not wish to modify $T^{ab}$, the only option is to modify the Friedman equation \eqref{friedeq2a} as
+In order to obtain $\mathscr{C}_{ab}\ne 0$ in \eqref{codazzi3a}, we need to modify the FLRW models of GR.
+Since we are keeping the same $T_{ab}$, the only option is to modify the Friedman equation \eqref{friedeq2a} as

 where ${\cal K}(t)$ is (for the time being) a dimensionless free function and $\gamma$ is constant with inverse squared length units to be determined further ahead.
-The components of the nonzero ${\cal C}_{ab}$ for \eqref{friedeqCT} are
+The components of $\mathscr{C}_{ab}\ne 0$ in \eqref{codazzi3a} are